Government Salaries Explorer

 Here is the standard request that the Tribune uses to request government salary data:

-Under the Texas Public Information Act, I'd like to request an electronic listing of all current [AGENCY NAME] employees.
+Under the Texas Public Information Act, I'd like to request an electronic listing of all current state of Texas employees.

 About the data